centre-for-humanities-computing/chinese-twitter/README.md

 ![Date plot](plots/english/date_distribution_count.png)

+Initially the corpus also contained tweets in other languages (see Notes for Discussion of Results below), which were not included in the current analysis, but could be of interest to the project when more data are collected.

 ### Data pre-processing
 The preprocessing was conducted using the [NLTK](https://www.nltk.org) library and the [Text to X](https://github.com/centre-for-humanities-computing/text_to_x) pipeline in Python 3.6.